Carmen

 Duration3 hrs / including an interval after approx. 90 minutes

-Age recommendationrecommended from age 14
+Age recommendationfrom age 14

 Co-productionKindly supported by Förderkreis der Deutschen Oper Berlin e.
 V. The children's chorus is sponsored by Dobolino e.V.